mvoidets/ResortRadar/README.md

 Project1 - ResortRadar

 Have you ever wanted to plan a vacation but didnt know what the weather would be like?
 Torn between two vacation spots?
-Look no further, this website will have a user enter a destination and you can also select choices to dislay such as humidty, UV index and wind, once you submit, it will then display the weather.
+Look no further, this website will have a user enter a destination, it will then display the Temperature, Forecast, Humity and Windspeed.
 Once that is displayed on the left side, in the center of a huge sun, that will change color depending on the temperature of that location, you can then choose a secondary location to compare to.
 With a side by side comparison your can decide where you want to go.

 ## Weather Comparison Webpage
 This project aims to create a webpage that allows users to retrieve weather information for a specific location and compare it with another location.